Rivastigmine (Absorbed through the skin)

 ExelonThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to rivastigmine or to other acetylcholinesterase inhibitors such as neostigmine (Prostigmin®), physostigmine (Antilirium®), or pyridostigmine (Mestinon®, Regonol®).
+When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to rivastigmine or to similar medicines, such as neostigmine (Prostigmin®), physostigmine (Antilirium®), or pyridostigmine (Mestinon®, Regonol®).

 How to Use This Medicine: